-- What are the customer’s problems and complains with the current products and services in the industry?
+- What are the customer’s problems and complaints with the current products and services in the industry?

 - What “If only….” statements does a customer make?

-Opportunity an area of “need” in which a company can perform profitably.
+Opportunity is an area of “need” in which a company can perform profitably.

 Customize your internal and external analysis

 Use OnStrategy’s planning software to build a strategic plan that leverages your internal and external analysis.

 A challenge posed by an unfavorable trend or development that would lead (in absence of a defensive marketing action) to deterioration in profits/sales.

 An evaluation needs to be completed drawing conclusions about how the opportunities and threats may affect the firm.